 - 1. Playing the part of the tax collector is a fun way to launch and engage students in this activity. - 2.
-Avoid the temptation to explain an optimal strategy to students.
-Instead, invite them to discuss with each other how they tried to get the best scores in their games. - 3.
-When appropriate, use vocabulary such as factors, prime numbers, and composite numbers.
+Avoid the temptation to be the answer key for your students.
+Instead, invite them to discuss with each other that they've found the best score possible. - 3.
+When appropriate, focus on using vocabulary such as factors, prime numbers, and composite numbers.

 - Were you able to get more than \$22? - The tax collector got a lot of money on that turn.
 I wonder if there's a better move. - Is that the most amount of money you can get?
 How do you know? - Does the order you choose the paychecks matter?
 Sometimes?
-Always? - What's the best first move?
-Why? - Which number did you save until the end?
+Always? - Which number did you save until the end?
 Why?